luhuiwang/nosql/README.md

 # The HBase stack is from https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=70256303.
 # Or, you can refer to  another HBase stack  https://github.com/big-data-europe/docker-hbase.
 docker exec -it hbase /bin/bash -c 'hbase shell'

+# Or use the command to avoid problems while using "git for windows"
+docker exec -it hbase //bin/bash -c 'hbase shell'
 ```

 ## 6. Neo4j